Starignus/PythonPractise/Week1/Python/Python_week1.md

 $./example_function_circle_area_user_1.py
 ```

-If we do not use the [ast library](https://docs.python.org/2/library/ast.html) to evaluate a string containing a python expression (in this case a list), we will get an error since Python will interpret like a string type and not a list type.
+If we do not use the [ast library](https://docs.python.org/2/library/ast.html) to evaluate a string containing a Python expression (in this case a list), we will get an error since Python will interpret as a string type and not a list type.

 A second way to do it is by using the [sys module](https://docs.python.org/2/library/sys.html) which provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter.

-Now let's ask the user to provide a list by passing directly the strings:
+Now let's ask the user to provide a list by passing the strings directly:

 ``` bash
 $ nano example_function_circle_area_user_2.py
 ```